 - Our team also has the ability to consider and progress, where appropriate, a special reason for why the offence took place.
 This may include matters such as spiked drinks, medical emergency and shortness of distance driven.
 If successful, this gives a court the discretion not to endorse a licence.

-- If you already have nine points on your licence, the conviction of a new speeding offence would make you a ‘totter’, which is 12 points or more on your licence.
+- If you already have nine points on your licence, the conviction of a new speeding offence would make you a ‘totter’, tottering is when you have 12 points or more on your licence.
 This could lead you to be disqualified for a minimum period of six months, which may result in exceptional financial hardship for your family.
 Our team can work with you to prepare arguments for an exceptional hardship application in Court, which could mean an early return of your driving licence.

 - We will communicate clearly at all times with you, so you know exactly what is happening and work to protect your interests in every situation.

 Due to the technical nature of this area if you are charged or investigated for any driving offence, it is crucial you seek legal advice.
-If you’d like to discuss your matter in confidence, you can contact James Constable on 01753 889995 or email email@example.com
+If you’d like to discuss your matter in confidence, you can contact our team on 01753 889995 or email email@example.com

 *Survey was conducted by OnePoll